 When Marianne Williamson announced her bid for president in late January, her campaign was largely ignored by pundits and the press.
 This was, in a way, understandable: The 2020 presidential race is already ridiculously crowded, and because Williamson is better known as a spiritual adviser than a politician, many aren’t convinced that the outsider is the best candidate to defeat Trump.
-And yet, she has achieved a modicum of success beyond that of experienced politicians like Kirsten Gillibrand and Jay Inslee: She has already met the criteria to assure a spot on the Democratic debate stage, where we can expect to hear her talk about her support of progressive issues (she’s a lefty) and the power of love (a main message of her campaign.)
+And yet, she has achieved a not-insignificant modicum of success so far; most significantly, she has qualified for at least two Democratic debates.
+During the inaugural debate on June 28, speaking in an indecipherable accent, Williamson railed against our country’s “sickness-care system” and promised to “harness love” to defeat Trump.
+And, on July 30, Williamson will take to the stage yet again.

 Below, here’s everything to know about the New Age leader, self-described “bitch for God,” and 2020 candidate.

 Williamson is a 67-year-old “thought leader” who has been a spiritual adviser to Cher, an officiant at one of Elizabeth Taylor’s weddings, and a confidant of Oprah Winfrey.
 She has also written four New York Times best-selling books, including A Return to Love and Illuminata.
 And, though she dislikes being described as a spiritual “guru,” she decidedly is.